LucasDelfino92/morrowindsharp/setup.md

 > These draw distance settings will preserve the foggy aesthetic of vanilla Morrowind, which I recommend over the absurd draw distance seen in most modern Morrowind screenshots.
 If you are aching for a little bit of extra draw distance, I suggest increasing the **Draw Distance** to 5,0, and cranking up the **Above Water Fog** settings to Start 3,0 and End 5,0.

-## In-game configuration
+# IN-GAME CONFIGURATION

-We are just about done here.
 It's time to finally run Morrowind.

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **Morrowind**.
 - Click **Run** to run the executable.

-> Always remember to run Morrowind through Mod Organizer 2 to detect the virtual files folder.
+> Always remember to run Morrowind through Mod Organizer 2 to detect the Virtual Files folder.

 - Once the game has finished loading, click **Options** and click the **Video** tab.
 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.